 Speaking of the beer, Head Brewer Jason Credaro worked his way up the ranks at Little Creatures before heading over to Victoria for a gig at Brick Lane Brewing Co.
-Most recently, he was the Associate Director of Craft Brewing Operations at AB InBev over in South Korea; so you know you're in good hands here.
+Most recently, he was the Associate Director of Craft Brewing Operations at AB InBev over in South Korea; so yeah, you're in pretty good hands here.

 General Manager Paul Maley says “Shelter is more than a craft brewery, it’s a place for locals to meet, families to get together and visitors to include in their itinerary of Busselton.
-We’re really looking forward to welcoming everyone in soon.”
+We’re really looking forward to welcoming everyone.”

 The brewery at Shelter Brewing Co is now open 7 days a week, from 10am-10pm.
 If you happen to be down there before the brewery opens, though, you can pop by to Shelter Cafe from 7am for expertly brewed coffee using beans from Margaret River Roasting Co, as well as house-made cinnamon scrolls, Rise and Co bagels and Millers Ice Creamery choc tops.